Donkey Kong Bananza: Plot

 Donkey Kong travels to Ingot Isle to search for Banandium Gems amidst a gold rush.
-A mining company, VoidCo., steals the gems to power its ship.
+A mining corporation, VoidCo., steals the gems to power its ship.
 VoidCo.'s president, Void Kong, seeks to travel to the planetary core to find the Banandium Root, a magical object that grants the wishes of its wielder, and obtain riches.
 Donkey Kong is swept underground, where he rescues Odd Rock.
 They discover a vast Hollow Earth-like region inhabited by animal societies and their ancient elders.
-An enormous Kong elder grants Donkey Kong transformative powers and restores Odd Rock to its true self, the teenage girl Pauline.
-She explains that Void Kong kidnapped her, believing her singing voice could awaken the root.
+A Kong elder grants Donkey Kong transformative powers and restores Odd Rock to its true self, the teenage girl Pauline.
+She explains that Void kidnapped her, believing her singing voice could awaken the root.

 The elder advises Donkey Kong and Pauline to continue to the core to find the root.
 Donkey Kong and Pauline discover more underground layers, battle VoidCo.'s minions, and meet other animal tribe elders, who grant Donkey Kong new transformations.
 Pauline dreams of becoming a famous singer and gains more confidence to sing as she and Donkey Kong progress.
-Void Kong's subordinates, Grumpy Kong and Poppy Kong, grow disillusioned with VoidCo. and quit, choosing to help Donkey Kong instead.
-Donkey Kong and Pauline battle Void Kong at the core, where they awaken an object that Void Kong thinks is the root.
-They instead free King K. Rool, who became trapped with his Kremling Krew while searching for the root.
+Void's subordinates grow disillusioned with VoidCo. and quit, choosing to help Donkey Kong instead.
+Donkey Kong and Pauline battle Void at the core, where Pauline awakens an object that Void thinks is the root.
+She instead frees King K. Rool, who became trapped with his Kremling Krew while searching for the root.

-K. Rool dispatches Void Kong and resumes his search; he wishes to turn the world into rotten banana mush to eat.
+K. Rool dispatches Void and resumes his search; he wishes to turn the world into rotten banana mush to eat.
 Donkey Kong and Pauline defeat him in a battle at the core and claim the root.
 Donkey Kong wishes for a large supply of bananas, while Pauline wishes to return home.
-The root brings them to the surface on a tower of bananas.
-K. Rool pursues them, and the three emerge in New Donk City, Pauline's hometown.
-K. Rool claims the root and floods the city with toxic mush.
+The root brings them to New Donk City, Pauline's hometown, on a tower of bananas.
+K. Rool pursues them, claims the root, and floods the city with toxic mush.
 Donkey Kong and Pauline defeat him again, restoring New Donk City, and reluctantly part ways.
 Donkey Kong dives underground to continue adventuring while Pauline begins street performing.

-Three months later, Donkey Kong returns to Ingot Isle, where Grumpy and Poppy introduce a gong that lets him revisit the underground layers.
-The gong also summons Pauline, who asks Donkey Kong to help prepare for a show at New Donk City Hall.
-She believes that the elders can help her write a new song, and they embark on more adventures.
-Donkey Kong and Pauline complete a challenge in the core, and Pauline comes up with the melody.
-They return to the surface, where Donkey Kong attends Pauline's performance.
+Three months later, Donkey Kong and Pauline reunite.
+She asks for his help to prepare for a show at New Donk City Hall, believing that the elders can help her write a new song.
+After completing a challenge in the core, Pauline comes up with the melody, and they return to the surface for her performance.